“Leads, leads, leads.”

 Leads are of course critical for populating your sales funnel—even more valuable with a proper nurturing program—but, there’s so much more you can garner than lists of often hard-to-qualify leads.
 And this is so important to do since events still account for large portions of marketing budgets and can dictate how marketing energy and thought is spent over the course of months.

-Coming off a week spent at behemoth trade shows that two very different clients took part in—the International Manufacturing Technology Show in Chicago and the Hershey RV Show in Pennsylvania—I felt inspired to share some best practices for rounding out the value you get from events.
+Coming off a month where I spent a stretch of time at two behemoth trade shows—the International Manufacturing Technology Show (IMTS) and Pack Expo 2024, both at McCormick Place in Chicago—I felt inspired to share some best practices for rounding out the value you get from events.

 Mine for content